There are three main options for SAXS data collection at P12.

 If you decide to post the samples and matched buffers prior to you arrival, please do so well in advance.
 Even with courier service (FedEx, DHL, TNT, UPS, etc) allow a week for the samples to arrive.
 Send frozen samples only on Monday or Tuesday to ensure delivery before Saturday.
 Note that the samples will be stored exactly according to your instructions.
 Write these instructions clearly and label the samples.
-Do not randomly scatter individual loose tubes into dry or blue ice.
-Collect the individual tubes into a bag or small box, then place the bag/box into the dry or blue ice container.
+Do not randomly scatter individual loose tubes into dry ice or ice packs.
+Collect the individual tubes into a bag or small box, then place the bag/box into the dry ice container or ice packs container.
 Make sure to seal the tubes (e.g., with parafilm) to prevent 'lid-popping' during shipment.
 Do not send samples on water ice.

 Address the samples to: